unibonn/htcondor-bonn/docs/_exercises/2_resource_requests.md

 You requested 2 core(s), 2048 MB RAM, 102400 kB disk space.
 {% endhighlight %}

+> :leopard: If you have not done so yet, you may want to check out `~/.job.ad` inside the job.

 ## Best practices

 | :+1: | HTCondor file transfer may be used to get credentials into the job (e.g. SSH keys).[^1] |